What is Moyamoya Disease?

 Moyamoya disease treatment: Pre-Op & Post-Op Care

 Before Moyamoya disease revascularization surgery, a thorough evaluation is carried out to assess the severity of arterial narrowing and overall brain blood flow.
 This includes detailed neurological examination and advanced imaging such as MRI, MRA, CT scan, and cerebral angiography, which help in surgical planning and deciding the most suitable bypass technique (direct, indirect, or combined).
 Blood tests, cardiac evaluation, and anesthesia assessment are also performed to ensure the patient is fit for surgery.
-Patients may be advised to continue or adjust antiplatelet medications, and clear instructions regarding fasting and medication use are given before admission.
+Patients may be advised to continue or adjust medications, and clear instructions regarding fasting and medication use are given before admission.

 Intra-operative Procedures